Appendix: Config Format Reference

 }

-- A complex enum without a
+- If a complex enum lacks a

-Dynamic Value Types
+Dynamic Value Type Config

-values/value[{name}], where{name}is the dynamic value type name.Fields and limits:
+Path location: values/value[{name}], where {name} is the dynamic value type name.

 Example: